DionVitor/register-sell/README.md

-# Sistema de registro de vendas
+# Register sell
-## Sistema com objetivo de cadastro de vendas em uma loja no Novo Gama - GO.
+## System for the purpose of registering sales in a store in Novo Gama - GO, Brazil.